Hugozys/minesweeper/README.md

 -click a grid (DONE)
 -mark a grid  (DONE)
 -designate board size and mine numbers (DONE)
--tell the player if he loses or wins (WINS HASN'T DONE)
+-tell the player if he loses or wins (DONE)

 #### STEP 2